 How to Work

 - See what your users think.
 How will your users react to a new feature or design?
 Be the first to know anywhere and any time.
-Use the tools that you like: chats for teamwork (Slack, Discord), Telegram, email, or any other system with the help of API and Webhook URL.
+Use the tools that you like: team chats (Slack, Discord), Telegram, email, or any other system with the help of API and Webhook URL.
 If you are only preparing to launch, check what users think of the updates and features of your competitors’ apps.
 This way you can escape repeating their mistakes and release a new awesome product!

 4. Learn more about customers’ needs.
 Check where they are from, what they talk about, and what they think of the app.
 Very often users write what features they would like to see in a product.
 So, keep an eye on the reviews and fill up your backlog.